kaijday/opengi-katas-feb-2024/README.md

 - [**ADR-2**](./adrs/2_micro_frontends.md) - Use Micro Front-Ends for the Web Applications
 - [**ADR-3**](./adrs/3_Message Service.md) - Use Message Service for Event Driven Architecture
 - [**ADR-4**](./adrs/4_CDN.md) - Use Cloud Content Delivery Network

+### Architectural Principals
+- **Cloud native** - design the system  to take full advantage of the cloud.
+- **Design for scale** - when designing systems, think about scalability by breaking down components for flexible growth.
+Use scalable technologies and consider asynchronous design for better performance.
+- **Automate everything** - prioritize automation by incorporating it seamlessly into the core design.
+Ensure the system is built with automation in mind from the beginning, covering automated builds, deployments, testing, monitoring, and alerting.
+- **APIs are potential products** - develop APIs with the mindset of creating valuable products.
+Consider customer needs, emphasize user experience, and ensure ease of use, for external consumers and internal systems or developers.
+- **Strategic Adaptability** - build adaptable solutions, balancing innovation with a careful consideration of potential dependencies, customizing the design to benefit from the chosen technology.
+- **Zero-downtime deployments** - ensure smooth deployments with zero downtime.
+- **Secure by design** - prioritize security integration from the beginning.
+Incorporate security as a fundamental part of the development process.